 Light post-editing

 Light post-editing, as the name suggests, involves a lighter edit than full post-editing.
-This level aims to use as much of the AI/MT output as possible while making essential corrections.
+This level aims to use as much of the AI output as possible while making essential corrections.
 The focus here is on:

 • Correcting added or omitted information